ExcaliburZero/moretechnictools/README.md

 - Heated Stone - A node that looks like lava and emits light, but is essentially a stone node.

 ### Wiki
-For more information on the content added by this node, please see its GitHub wiki:
+For more information on the content added by this mod, please see its GitHub wiki:
 - https://github.com/ExcaliburZero/moretechnictools/wiki